If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 ItemsIcon.png This game has unused items.

-This version of Sonic Unleashed is a vastly different version when compared to its higher-end counterpart.
-While the story is pretty much the same, it is notable for having vastly different level design and control schemes.
+This version of Sonic Unleashed is vastly different from its higher-end counterpart.
+While the story, gameplay concept, and level locations are the same, its level design, progression, and control schemes are totally distinct.

 Hmmm...